-In their first two years (Year 7 and Year 8) at Christ’s Hospital pupils are taught Biology as part of an integrated Science course.
-Usually, one member of the Science department will teach pupils all three Sciences on a rotational basis.
+In Year 7 and 8 at Christ’s Hospital pupils are taught biology as part of an integrated science course, with one member of the Science Department teaching their class all three sciences on a rotational basis.

 In Year 9 pupils start their IGCSE course and are taught biology by subject specialists.
 At Christ’s Hospital a large emphasis is placed on practical work to aid the understanding of concepts and the development of practical skills.
 We recognise not only that practical experiments have an important role in the learning process, but that they also promote interest and engagement.
 In Year 11 pupils sit either double award science or separate biology (along with separate chemistry and physics).